RS9977/LanguageCorrector/README.md

 Michael Harkess: Data Parser, Android App

-Reza Sajjadi: All of the package and module in CheckerCorrector including: Language checker and corrector with all of the GUI features for them, including feature 2, 3 and 5 and other features like giving user feadback on tokens, and the list of possible corrections, the extention to dutch and translation for dutch and to dutch on checker/corrector
+Reza Sajjadi: All of the package and module in CheckerCorrector including: Language checker and corrector with all of the GUI features for them, including feature 2, 3 and 5 and other features like giving user feadback on tokens, and the list of possible corrections, the extention to dutch and translation for dutch and to dutch for checker/corrector

 This work breakdown is signed by Everyone:
 Seyed Reza Sajjadinasab